1dv031/syllabus/examination/part_1/examination.md

 3. Also present what did you do to find the answers?
 Here you can present central tools, references and descriptions of your methods and your rational behind choosing them.

-4. Also answer the below questions:
+4. Also answer the below questions in your report:
   1. Explain the TCP/IP-model.
 What it is, how it it used and why it is important to understand. (ca. 200 words)
   2. Describe the difference between TCP and UDP.
 In what cases do we use UDP - and why? (ca. 200 words)
   3. Explain the difference between HTTP and HTTPS.
 What is SSL and TLS and in what other cases are they used? (ca 300 words)